toddlerCoder007/StockV2/lesson.md

    - Conditional/ternary operator
    - Looping with array methods, e.g. array.map(), array.forEach()

+> Instructors may refer to `code/my-app/src/MyExpressions.js` for code sample

 ## Part 4 - Applying CSS

 There are many ways to apply CSS to your React app: